Quotennial/quotennial.github.io/_posts/2019-08-29-friends-analysis.md

 ## Graph and Centrality

-So  we have now built a network of FRIENDS we can calculate a centrality score for each of them.
+We have visualised this network of FRIENDS connected by mentions, now let's calculate a centrality score for each of them.
 Centrality aims to answer the question: *Who is the most important or central person in this network?*.
 Obviously this is a subjective question depending on the definition of importance.
-Before we define our measure of importance, we must first convert our table into a graph.
-We will use network x to create a directed, weighted graph using the values in the table above (stored in `network_data`).
+Before we define our measure of importance, we must first convert our table into a graph data structure.
+We will use networkx to create a directed, weighted graph using the values in the table above (stored in `network_data`).
 Nodes are the characters and the weights are the number of mentions.
 We can also check the graph has been created correctly by checking the edge weights between nodes.

 ```python
 import networkx as nx